microsoft/azurelinux-tutorials/README.md

 time="2021-02-05T11:16:15-08:00" level=debug msg=" "
 ```

-After editing save the file and compute a new sha256sum.
+After editing your config file, save it and compute a new sha256sum.

 ```bash
 $ sha256sum config